 [Image description: The Ray family, a young family with two small children, jumping and dancing on a large bed together.]

-Books for littles [BFL] helps grown-ups understand complex social issues and find age-appropriate books to discuss these hard topics with little kids.
+Books For Littles (BFL) helps grown-ups understand complex social issues and find age-appropriate books to discuss these hard topics with little kids.
+BFL is the kidlit tentacle of Raising Luminaries.

 A busy and just-a-bit overwhelmed parent raising young kids.